japila-books/apache-spark-internals/docs/scheduler/FairSchedulableBuilder.md

 [[spark.scheduler.pool]]
 `FairSchedulableBuilder` uses *spark.scheduler.pool* local property for the name of the pool to use when requested to <<addTaskSetManager, addTaskSetManager>> (default: <<DEFAULT_POOL_NAME, default>>).

+!!! note
-NOTE: Use spark-sparkcontext-local-properties.md#setLocalProperty[SparkContext.setLocalProperty] to set properties per thread (aka *local properties*) to group jobs in logical groups, e.g. to allow `FairSchedulableBuilder` to use `spark.scheduler.pool` property and to group jobs from different threads to be submitted for execution on a non-<<DEFAULT_POOL_NAME, default>> pool.
+    [SparkContext.setLocalProperty](../SparkContext.md#setLocalProperty) lets you set local properties per thread to group jobs in logical groups, e.g. to allow `FairSchedulableBuilder` to use `spark.scheduler.pool` property and to group jobs from different threads to be submitted for execution on a non-<<DEFAULT_POOL_NAME, default>> pool.

 [source, scala]
 ----